 - SRI-Pilipinas Reports on the 2011 Progress by National SRI Training Project

 [January 2012] SRI-Pilipinas' 2011-2012 National SRI Training Project is currently underway throughout the Philippines with the assistance of Oxfam Great Britain.
-A National Evaluation/Planning Workshop/Conference was held on July 29-31, 2011, at the Department of Agriculture, Quezon City, followed by a smaller meeting was held on November 10-11, 2011, for Mindanao trainers.
+A National Evaluation/Planning Workshop/Conference was held on July 29-31, 2011, at the Department of Agriculture, Quezon City, followed by a smaller meeting that was held on November 10-11, 2011, for Mindanao trainers.

 One hundred one-day SRI trainings were planned for 2011-2012.
 As of January 2012, trainings by 13 trainers in 24 municipalities in 12 provinces had been carried out.